Last Updated: June 3, 2025 by TRUiC Team

 • Your address of principal office

-• Your registered agent’s name and address (will need to specify whether nature is commercial or noncommercial)
+• Your registered agent’s name and address (i.e., noncommercial or commercial)

 • Your LLC’s management structure (e.g., member-managed or manager-managed, etc.)